 ADVISING RESOURCES AND EXPECTATIONS

-The ESPP Head Tutor, Professor Paul Moorcroft (firstname.lastname@example.org), or Lorraine Maffeo, Undergraduate Program Administrator, (email@example.com), are available for advice about the secondary field.
-Students will be assigned an advisor following their submission of an anticipated course of study.
+The ESPP Head Tutor, Professor N. Michele Holbrook (email@example.com), or Lorraine Maffeo, Program Administrator, (firstname.lastname@example.org), are available for advice about the secondary field.
+Students will be assigned an adviser following their submission of an anticipated course of study.